oryoxorki-dev/DaanPH/README.md

 * Public transportation stops
 * Transit routes
 * Roads
-* Places and landmarks
+* Places

-The long-term goal is to expand transportation coverage and improve route accuracy across more areas of the Philippines.
+* Landmarks
+* Transportation terminals

+Transportation coverage depends on the datasets currently included in the application and is continuously being expanded and improved.

 ---